remcostoeten/remcostoeten-all-in-one-dashboard/README.md

 # Personal all-in-one panel!
-<small>Because I hate not owning my own stuff</small>
+<small>Because I hate load times (cloudflare ugh), and not owning my own stuff</small>

 > [!NOTE]
 > Just started this repo, will be migrating features I've build over so it's far from done.
 And probably never will be.

 This is a personal project that combines various tools and features I've built over the years.
 It's a one-stop solution for managing personal finance, secure file storage, code snippets,  and tools i've build for my self such as URL/text extractors , (reverse)geolocation finder,  SVG to CSS-psuedo elements, HTML to JSX/TSX converter, and loads more probably.

 ## 🚀 Demo